a3kov/pyramid_sqlalchemy_sessions/docs/features.rst

 .. note::
-  The library will not register :class:`.UserSessionAuthenticationPolicy` as the authn policy automatically inside :func:`includeme()` function.
+  The library will not register :class:`.UserSessionAuthenticationPolicy` as the authentication policy automatically.
 You have to do it yourself.

 .. _csrf-feature: